Convergent Maze Procedure

 The convergent maze procedure is a minimally invasive surgical treatment which combines the best of electrophysiology (EP) and cardiac surgery treatments to help restore a normal heart rhythm for longtime arrhythmia sufferers, including patients with structural heart disease who may have previously failed one or more other treatments.

-The AFib Center at The Heart Institute is one of the few around the country to perform the convergent maze procedure for patients whose AFib is resistant to current therapies.
+Doylestown Health's AFib Center is one of the few around the country to perform the convergent maze procedure for patients whose AFib is resistant to current therapies.

 Benefits of the Convergent Maze Procedure